bombasticSlacks/Aspirant/Game/Temp Skills File.md

 ## Strength
-### Force
+### Strike
 Formerly Melee,
-this skill encompasses melee attacks, and applying force to another object.
+this skill encompasses melee attacks, and applying immediate force to another object.

 This includes:
-* Wrestling
 * Tackling
 * Knocking a door down
 * Striking with a weapon